mnokka/qtserverclient/README.md

 <br>
 Server is grep expressing received message (integers)(chars)(integers), taking the last number to be used later for some UI stuff
 (like measured and received temperature)

+ROS2 based sender can be used messages to this server (   mnokka / ROS2TalksSocketServer )